-Assumption Definition A.DEVICE_AUTH The User of the device owns all the Apple Pay activities that are performed on a device.
-All authentication credentials (Biometrics or Password) for the device that are enabled for use with Apple Pay are owned and protected by the User of the device.
-A.PERSO The Apple Pay Issuers guarantee the correctness of the card data input in the device during provisioning/enrollment: Data shall uniquely identify a financial payment means and be linked to the account owned by the identified user.
+Assumption Definition A.DEVICE_AUTH The User of the device ensures that all the Apple Pay activities that are per- formed on the device have been authorized by the user.
+All authentication cre- dentials (biometrics or password) for the device that are enabled for use with Apple Pay are owned and protected by the User of the device.
+A.PERSO The Apple Pay card issuers guarantee the correctness of the card data input in the device during provisioning/enrollment: Data shall uniquely identify a financial payment means and be linked to the account owned by the identified user.
 A.WATCH_USER If the User optionally pairs an Apple Watch to their Mac device, they own it and ensure the confidentiality of its authentication credentials.
 A.NO_EVIL_ROOT_USER All Users of the device with root privileges are non-hostile.